On the lack of colimits in various categories arising in pointfree topology and algebraic logic: Closure algebras with stable morphisms

-\begin{proof} The proofs of \eqref{thm: continuous KHaus} and \eqref{thm: continuous Stone} are the same, and we concentrate on the latter.
-Let $\E$ be one of $\StoneC$, $\StoneCT$, $\StoneCKfour$, $\StoneCB$, $\StoneCTB$, $\StoneCSfour$, and $\StoneCSfive$.
-Consider the space $X$ shown in \cref{fig1}, where $x_\infty$ is the limit of the sequence $(x_n)$ of isolated points and $y_\infty$ is the limit of the sequence $(y_n)$ of isolated points.
+\begin{proof} Consider the space $X$ shown in Figure~\ref{fig1}, where $x_\infty$ is the limit of the sequence $(x_n)$ of isolated points and $y_\infty$ is the limit of the sequence $(y_n)$ of isolated points.
 Therefore, $X$ is a Stone space.
-The relation $R$ is defined on $X$ as shown in \cref{fig1}.
+The relation $R$ is defined on $X$ as shown in Figure~\ref{fig1}, where circles indicate that $R$ is reflexive.
 It is not difficult to see that $R$ is a continuous relation.
-Thus, $(X,R)$ is an object of $\StoneCSfive$, and hence of $\E$.
+Thus, $(X,R)$ is an object of $\StoneCSfour$.

-Let $X'$ be the space shown in \cref{fig2}, where $u_\infty$ is the limit of the sequence $(u_n)$ of isolated points and $v_\infty$ is the limit of each of the sequences $(v_n)$ and $(w_n)$ of isolated points.
+Let $X'$ be the space shown in Figure~\ref{fig2}, where $u_\infty$ is the limit of the sequence $(u_n)$ of isolated points and $v_\infty$ is the limit of each of the sequences $(v_n)$ and $(w_n)$ of isolated points.
 Therefore, $X'$ is a Stone space.
-The relation $R'$ is defined on $X'$ as shown in \cref{fig2}.
+The relation $R'$ is defined on $X'$ as shown in Figure~\ref{fig2}, where circles indicate that $R'$ is reflexive.
 It is not difficult to see that $R'$ is a continuous relation.
-Thus, $(X',R')$ is an object of $\StoneCSfive$, and hence of $\E$.
+Thus, $(X',R')$ is an object of $\StoneCSfour$.

 Define $f,g\colon X \to X'$ as follows: